OnBeep/RaceWinnersThreadsProblem/README.md

 # Implementation Guidelines (please read carefully before proceeding)
 Core Implementation is provided to you.
 You would need to add only a few lines to complete the Solution.

-Your soulution needs to run smoothly without any Aborts or Exceptions, Infinite loops
+Your soulution needs to run smoothly without any Aborts or Exceptions, out of control output

-You would have to ensure that the Threaded Solution matches Expected Behavior from a Scheduler (explained later in this readme)
+You would have to ensure that your Threaded Solution matches Expected Behavior as observed by running a debug Scheduler (explained later in this readme)

-Input (sample to be supplied by Orion.
+Input (sample to be supplied by Orion at the end of readme.
 Orion will test your solution for additional inputs):

  There are 2 threads:
    - "input" thread that consumes the Race result
    - "output" thread that computes Overall Ranks and prints them

- You can add any standard libraries you may seem fit
+ We think you may not need any other standard libraries than already included in the programs

- You may NOT modify main()
+ You can NOT modify main()

 # Building the Program